enplotz/fsinf-homepage/wp-content/plugins/bootstrap-admin/readme.txt

 == Changelog ==

+= 1.02 =
+* Widgets screen css fix

+= 1.01 =
+* CSS Bugfixes
+* De-activating chosen.js

+= 1.0 =
+* CAUTION: ONLY UPDATE TO 1.0 IF YOU ARE USING WORDPRESS 3.5 AND ABOVE
+* Bugfixes
+* Compatibility with WordPress 3.5
+* Moved icons from jquery to css implementation
+* The width of the admin menu is now identical to the one in WordPress core
+* Less obstrusive

 = 0.5 =
 * The left menu is now 150px wide, close to the original wordpress menu width (narrower than on the previous version)